dariok/wdbplus/doc/Home.md

 Welcome to the wdbplus wiki!

+To get started, please refer to the information in `project.md`.

 Some basic concepts etc. are to be documented here.
 Until there is a more definite documentation included within the app itself, this is the place for doc to go.
 It may also serve as a stable target for documentation of older releases.

 Your point of entry should be [[global-configuration]] which introduces you to the most important settings and caveats.